pantos-io/research-ethrelay-evaluation/README.md

 ## Get Started

 ### Setup the database
-The block headers used for the evaluation need to be stored in a PostgreSQL database.
+The block headers used for the evaluation need to be stored in a PostgreSQL database (an SQL dump can be found [here](https://drive.google.com/file/d/14kiHDXJgKRogNQw0t78dH5AP399_eu7m/view?usp=sharing)).
 Before running the experiments, set the correct ENV variables required for connecting to the database, e.g.,
 ```shell script
 $ export PGUSER=postgres \